olveczkylab/olveczkylab.github.io/README.md

 ```
 ---
-name: Eva Dyer
+name: Lucy Lai
-position: postdoc
+position: student
-avatar: eva.jpg
+avatar: olveczkyrat.jpg
 twitter:
-joined: 2014
+joined: 2019
 ---
 ```

 If you don't have information, just leave it blank.
 The avatar will bring photo from `images/people` folder and display it on people page.

-For lab position, you can choose position from 4 classes including `postdoc`, `gradstudent`, `visiting`, `others` (so called Honorary members).
+For lab position, you can choose position from 4 classes including `postdoc`, `student`, `visiting`, `others` (so called Honorary members).
 Position will put you into section that you choose.

 ## Add new publications